D1plo1d/serializer-showdown/README.md

-A comparison of Ruby and Elixir MsgPack and JSON serializers.
+A comparison of Ruby, Node and Elixir MsgPack, BSON and JSON serializers.

 ## Setup